 A child with dysfunctional vestibular processing, who does not possess “gravitational security,” tends to be inflexible, fearful and controlling due to the fact that he lacks control over the world around him and how he moves through it.
 This child often suffers from social problems as well, as he feels vulnerable to unpredictable situations caused by those around him.

 Our approach at North Shore Pediatric Therapy

-At North Shore Pediatric Therapy, we treatjuvenile vestibular dysfunction with occupational therapy.
+At North Shore Pediatric Therapy, we treat poor vestibular processing with occupational therapy.
 Treatment strategies include bombarding the sensory systems with a variety of intense sensory input through the use of swings, obstacle courses, trampolines, therapy balls, auditory and visual activities that incorporate movement.